nvzt13/Portfolio/README.md

 ### What can you do?

-- Kendinize göre özelleştirebileceğiniz wev developer portfolyo uygulaması
+- Kendinize göre özelleştirebileceğiniz web developer portfolyo uygulaması

 <img src="/public/portfolio.png" />